Namn23/ISFM/README.md

 ### Usage
 The configuration is defined in the `.yaml` files (e.g., `configs/train.yaml`).
 Before running the code, please modify the paths to match your local environment.

+#### Train
-1) To train the ISFM model from scratch, run:
+To train the ISFM model from scratch, run:

 ```bash
 python train.py --config configs/train.yaml
 ```
 The training logs and model checkpoints will be automatically saved in output/exp_name/.

+#### Test
-2) To evaluate a specific model, modify `TEST.CHECKPOINT_PATH` to point to your pretrained weight, then run:
+Pre-trained weights are included in `best/checkpoints/`.
+To evaluate a specific model, modify `TEST.CHECKPOINT_PATH` to point to your pretrained weight, then run:
 ```bash
 python test.py --config configs/test.yaml
 ```

-Pre-trained weights are included in `best/checkpoints/`.

 **Note**: You can also override the config options directly from the command line without modifying the yaml file:
 ```bash